ofiryakobi/debm/README.md

 [StatQuo,B1] - a list of the two prospects we defined.
 1000 - the number of simulations to run each time we generate predictions.

-That's it! we set up a model, and your code should look like that at this point:
+That's it!
+We set up a model, and your code should look like the following at this point:
 ```
 from debm import Prospect, Sample_of_K, resPlot, FitMultiGame, makeGrid, saveEstimation ,resPlot
 import numpy as np #We will use NumPy as well, with its short alias np